orbit-love/orbit-model/README.md

 # Contributing

 Contributions and questions are not just welcome, they're essential!
-Please open an issue with your ideas on how to improve the model, feedback or criticisms of it, or just with information about how you're using it.
+Please open an issue with your ideas on how to improve the model.
+Feedback or criticisms of it, or only with information about how you're using it.
 The discussion will make it better, and we'll have you to thank 💜

 [Read the contribution guide](CONTRIBUTING.md) to get started.